kaneoriley/bunyan/README.md

  * DEBUG:  Threshold for `android.util.Log.DEBUG` / `log.debug()`
  * TRACE:  Threshold for `android.util.Log.VERBOSE` / `log.trace()`

-Any logs with a lower priority than the value specified will not be passed along to any of the loggers.
+Any logs with a lower priority than the value specified will not be passed along to any of the appenders.

 There are 4 acceptable values for `tagstyle`: